lamtrg279/Codecademy-Boss-Machine-API/README.md

 ## Project Overview

-In this project, I created an entire API to serve information to a Boss Machine, a umanagement application.
-I created routes to manage your 'minions', your brilliant 'million dollar ideas', and to handle all the meetings that keep getting added to schedule.
+In this project, I created an entire API to serve information to a Boss Machine, a unmanagement application.
+I created routes to manage 'minions', 'million dollar ideas', and to handle all the meetings.

 You can view a video demonstration of the final app here: